Kenya tourist death: Man denies woman's abduction

 "These pirates are unlikely to have any kind of compassion for Judith Tebbutt and the fact that her husband was shot dead in front of her," our correspondent added.

-"They are simply going to be after money, and the most likely scenario now is we are going to hear a ransom demand soon."'Sold on'
+"They are simply going to be after money, and the most likely scenario now is we are going to hear a ransom demand soon."

 Mrs Tebbutt was reportedly taken at first to a part of southern Somalia largely controlled by the Islamist extremist group al-Shabaab.